The Nelson Institute for Environmental Studies

 Support the University of Wisconsin to help continue the tradition of excellence in teaching, research, and public service.Make a Gift »

-Named for Earth Day founder Gaylord Nelson of Wisconsin, the institute has been an incubator, laboratory and model of collaborative education, research, and public service for 40 years.
-Interdisciplinary by design, it gathers the best and brightest from all corners of the university – scientists, engineers, health and legal experts along with economists, historians, ethics and political scholars, and more.
+Named for Earth Day founder Gaylord Nelson (former Senator and Governor from Wisconsin), the Nelson Institute has been an incubator, laboratory, and model of collaborative education, research, and public service for over 45 years.
+Interdisciplinary by design, it gathers the best and brightest from all corners of the university – scientists, engineers, heath and legal experts along with economists, historians, ethicists and political scholars, and more.
 It also reaches beyond the campus to build partnerships with stakeholders in government, business, the nonprofit sector, and other academic institutions.

 Special Programs and Funds